ItsDan1el/ItsDan1el_Pack/README.md

 3.I will keep updating

-4.My totem of undying has its texture defaulted to ItsDan1el's skin.
-To change it, just rename or replace the original file to your own skin.
-Remember to change the name of the file.

-5.This pack is made for Minecraft Java 1.16, using other version might make the texture buggy.
+4.This pack is made for Minecraft Java 1.16, using other version might make the texture buggy.

-6.This pack is a modified version of the Aeroteam's pack so credits to them.
+5.This pack is a modified version of the Aeroteam's pack so credits to them.
+[Aeroteam's Website](https://aeroteam.org/)

-7.File will not be uploaded to github because of the 1000file limit.
+6.File will not be uploaded to github because of the 1000file limit and because of copyright things.

-8.Zip file might not work, unzip the file if it doesn't work.
+7.Zip file might not work, unzip the file if it doesn't work. *(TBH, IDK why this happens)*

 --------------------------------------------------------------------------------------
 ### Download: